DataDog/kics/documentation/rules/terraform/aws/neptune_snapshots_not_encrypted.md

 ### Description

  AWS Neptune is a fully managed graph database service that stores and queries highly connected data.
-When Neptune Cluster Snapshots are not encrypted, sensitive data stored in these snapshots could be vulnerable to unauthorized access, potentially exposing proprietary information, personal data, or other confidential content.
-Enabling encryption for Neptune Cluster Snapshots adds an additional layer of security that helps protect your data at rest.
+When Neptune cluster snapshots are not encrypted, sensitive data stored in these snapshots could be vulnerable to unauthorized access, potentially exposing proprietary information, personal data, or other confidential content.
+Enabling encryption for Neptune cluster snapshots adds an additional layer of security that helps protect your data at rest.

 Secure configuration example:
 ```terraform